Hemophilia Then and Now: A Look at How Far We’ve Come

-In my role with Accredo, I help our customers with bleeding disorders like hemophilia, overcome any obstacles to care, and connect them to financial and community resources.
+In my role with Accredo, I help our customers with bleeding disorders like hemophilia overcome obstacles to care and connect them with financial and community resources.
 For those who may be unfamiliar, hemophilia is a genetic condition that keeps blood from clotting properly.
-People with bleeding disorders can have significant internal bleeding from a simple injury, like bumping a knee or an elbow.
-A large part of my job involves not only providing information to patients, but also offering them support and understanding.
+People with bleeding disorders can have significant internal bleeding from a simple injury — like bumping a knee or an elbow.
+A large part of my job involves not only providing information to patients but also offering them support and understanding.
 You see, I have a special connection to these patients because I also have hemophilia.

 Hemophilia runs in my family, so when my mother was expecting my twin brother and me, she told her doctor, and we were tested as newborns.
 Our hemophilia was classified between moderate and mild, and we were encouraged to play and have fun.
 We both played soccer and were typical, active boys.
 After all, studies showed that hemophilia patients who were more active strengthened the muscles around their joints, which could help decrease the effects of a bleed when one occurs.

-Until the late 1960s, life expectancy of people with hemophilia was much shorter than average, because there wasn’t an effective treatment.
+Until the late 1960s, the life expectancy of people with hemophilia was much shorter than average because there wasn’t an effective treatment.
 That changed when clotting factor, a new medication that could control clotting, started being produced.
 Finally, bleeding could be controlled!
-This meant that people with hemophilia, like my brother, Steven, and me, had the prospect of living longer lives.
+This meant that people with hemophilia — like my brother, Steven, and me — had the prospect of living longer lives.

 Over the years as medicine and research advanced, so did treatments for hemophilia.
 Newer advancements led to the creation of new treatments that required fewer weekly infusions.
 Throughout my life and during my 26 years working with hemophilia patients at Accredo, I’ve been able to experience firsthand just how far we’ve come with treatment, and the knowledge and acceptance of hemophilia and HIV.